HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Experiments and Results

 \subsection{Implementation Details}

-The HyPER-GAN and the HyPER-GAN-EO variation are implemented in PyTorch and trained on a single NVIDIA RTX 4070 Super GPU with 12GB of memory. $G$ and $D$ are optimized using the Adam optimizer with a learning rate of $2\times10^{-4}$ and betas $(0.5, 0.999)$.
-We train HyPER-GAN and HyPER-GAN-EO for 20 epochs with a batch size of 1.
-For REGEN, we use the official implementation, modifying only the preprocessing size to $512x512$, since the synthetic-photorealism-enhanced pairs have a resolution of $957x526$, which is smaller than the default resolution of $1024x512$.
-REGEN was trained for 9 epochs as in \citep{regen}.
-FastCUT was employed with the official implementation, with the default parameters, and was trained for 20 epochs.
-Regarding the real-time performance capabilities of the proposed HyPER-GAN and the baselines, Table \ref{tab:performance_comparison} presents the inference latency and FPS, reported as mean $\pm$ standard deviation over 100 images, as well as the VRAM utilization for FastCUT, REGEN, and HyPER-GAN.
-The HyPER-GAN-EO variation was not included since it is based on the exact same $G$ as HyPER-GAN.
-In detail, benchmarking was performed on a system equipped with an Intel i7-13700KF CPU, 32GB DDR4 RAM, and an NVIDIA RTX 4070 Super (12GB) GPU without any model compression or optimization (e.g., TensorRT).
-As demonstrated, the proposed method achieves real-time performance, reaching the target 30 FPS at 1080p resolution with a mid-range GPU.
-Moreover, HyPER-GAN requires approximately half the VRAM of FastCUT and REGEN, making it significantly more accessible for deployment on consumer-grade hardware.
+The HyPER-GAN and the HyPER-GAN-EO variation were implemented in PyTorch and trained on a single NVIDIA RTX 4070 GPU with 12GB of memory. $G$ and $D$ were optimized using the Adam optimizer with a learning rate of $2\times10^{-4}$ and betas $(0.5, 0.999)$.
+We trained HyPER-GAN and HyPER-GAN-EO for 20 epochs with a batch size of 1.
+For REGEN, we used the official\footnote{\url{https://github.com/stefanos50/REGEN}} implementation and trained for 9 epochs, as in \cite{regen}.
+FastCUT was also employed with the official\footnote{\url{https://github.com/taesungp/contrastive-unpaired-translation}} implementation and was trained for 20 epochs.